-Lost Oregon is a combination of two blogs I did previously: Roadside Oregon and Stumptown Confidential.
+Lost Oregon is a combination of two blogs I previously did : Roadside Oregon and Stumptown Confidential wayyyyy back in 2005.

-Stumptown Confidential is history – my files were lost when the host flipped some switch.
+Content for Stumptown Confidential was lost when the host flipped some switch.
 I’m saddened that all my work from 2004-2008 is gone for good.
 Thankfully I still have the photos and put them up on a Flickr account.

-Here’s a cool piece that Peter Carlin from The Oregonian wrote about my nerdliness.
+Here’s a cool piece that Peter Carlin from The Oregonian wrote about my obsession.

 Wow.
 From a professional standpoint, I can tell you I have reservations on hosting WP.
 But my 2 month old blog cannot compare to freaking 4 years of material/history lost.
 That just sucks.